AmeeMadhani/Webdev/README.md

-### Learning web development using the udemy course by angela yu.
+## web development using the udemy course by angela yu.
-### I already know some stuff but I keep forgetting few things if I dont practice it for day.
+- Learnt MERN Stack
-### I think it would be better to have it stored in notes like this or have some sample code.
+- This repository is to maintain the notes and consistency
-### Lets go amee you can do it.
-I haven't seen someone as hardworking and someone turning next to impossible things possible as you.
+- Next steps

-###
+  1. clone few cool things
-### I am liking the consistency that I am maintaining
+  2. find begineer friendly projects and practice the things i learnt
-### But I should not rush it.
+  3. try to make a cool project of my own